-Last week marked the 523th anniversary of the day when Christopher Columbus (or Cristoforo Colombo, or Cristóbal Colón, depending on which biography you believe) and his Spanish ships arrived to America for the first time.
+October 12th marked the anniversary of the day in 1492 when Christopher Columbus (or Cristoforo Colombo, or Cristóbal Colón, depending on which biography you believe) and his Spanish ships arrived to America for the first time.
 And we heard, again, that we were celebrating the day in which “Columbus discovered America,” which makes no sense.

 He, of course, didn’t discover anything.
 Columbus was stubbornly ignorant, had miscalculated the circumference of the Earth, and believed to his death that he had reached Asia.
 Before him, other Europeans had reached America.
 But, more importantly, before Columbus’ arrival, there were already millions of people living in America, who we could say had “discovered it” already.